Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 A typical index fund charges 0.03-0.10% annually.
 A typical actively managed mutual fund charges 0.70-1.50%.
 Over 40 years, that 1 percentage point difference compounds destructively.
 100,000 invested at 7% gross return grows to 1,497,446 at 0.05% expense ratio (index) versus 1,028,572 at 1.05% expense ratio (active) — a 469,000 gap.
-The active fund manager would need to consistently outperform the market by 1 percentage point after fees to match the index, which research shows 85-90% of active funds fail to do over 15-year periods.
+The active fund manager would need to consistently exceed benchmarks the market by 1 percentage point after fees to match the index, which research shows 85-90% of active funds fail to do over 15-year periods.
 The calculator makes this gap explicit so the cost of high-fee products is visible before you commit.

 Why Active Funds Mostly Lose